Church of the United Brethren in Christ: Mission districts

-Organization

-The General Conference of the Church of the United Brethren in Christ, International, meets every three years.
-It is the highest governing body of the church, and is composed of representatives from the various national conferences.
-Each national conference can send two delegates.
-The national conference of each country elects its own highest official (often called the bishop).
-These national conference officials make up an international Executive Committee.
-The Executive Committee meets annually to take care of business between sessions of the General Conference.

 Church of the United Brethren in Christ, USA

 Organization

 The Church of the United Brethren in Christ, USA is the United Brethren national conference for the United States.
 Its national offices are located in Huntington, Indiana.
 Led by an elected bishop, it is composed of clergy and lay representatives from US congregations and US-sponsored mission fields.
 The national conference meets every two years.

 On October 14, 2003, the Executive Leadership Team of the United Brethren Church, USA voted to pursue joining with the Missionary Church.
 The joining was tentatively scheduled to occur in 2005 but was defeated by a vote of the membership in 2004.
 This action, had it received a favorable vote, would have combined the United Brethren churches in the United States into the Missionary Church USA, so that all of those congregations would have become Missionary Church congregations.

-At the 2005 National Conference of the United Brethren Church, USA significant changes were passed that initiated a major restructuring and refocusing of the denomination.
-The new organizational structure eliminated the multiple geographical "annual conferences" which had existed since 1810, and replaced them with smaller groupings, called "clusters", consisting of 5-10 churches and their senior pastors.
+At the 2005 national conference, significant changes were passed that initiated a major restructuring and refocusing of the denomination.
+The new organizational structure eliminated the multiple geographical annual conferences that had existed since 1810, and replaced them with smaller groupings called clusters consisting of 5 to 10 churches and their senior pastors.
 Clusters were designed to better equip congregations and their leadership while building stronger relationships and accountability.

 The new structure did the following: